fkyprianou/deved-platform/content/blog/en/10-useful-chatgpt-prompts-for-developers.md

 ![Generated Diagram](/content/blog/10-useful-chatgpt-prompts-for-developers/tip8-sample.png "Generated Diagram")

-**\#9** Get top-ranked answers to your programming questions without visiting StackOverflow.
+**\#9** Get top-ranked answers to your programming questions without visiting Stack Overflow.

-**Prompt ([Author Credit](https://github.com/5HT2)) :** I want you to act as a stackoverflow post.
+**Prompt ([Author Credit](https://github.com/5HT2)) :** I want you to act as a Stack Overflow post.
 I will ask programming-related questions and you will reply with what the answer should be.
 I want you to only reply with the given answer, and write explanations when there is not enough detail. do not write explanations.
 When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.
-My first question is "How do I read the body of an http.Request to a string in Golang".
+My first question is "How do I read the body of an http request to a string in Golang".

 ![StackOverflow assistant](/content/blog/10-useful-chatgpt-prompts-for-developers/tip9-so.png "StackOverflow assistant")

 **\#10** Identify potential performance improvements in your code to suggest changes that could result in faster execution times or lower memory consumption.

 **Prompt :** Optimize the following JavaScript code: